 Committee Charge: The Resource Sharing Advisory Committee is charged to establish best practices and procedures related to the sharing of resources among libraries and to recommend relevant policies to the Directors’ Association.
 Activities include:

-- Review Resource Sharing policies, procedure, and practices related to the shared ILS
+- Review Resource Sharing policies, procedures, and practices related to the shared ILS

 - Review/edit the “Resource Sharing Standards”

 - Address concerns submitted by member libraries pertaining to resources sharing among libraries